Winter Is Coming

 Contains 2 of Brightest Stars in Sky

 Orion contains 2 of the 10 brightest stars in the night sky.
-The constellation of Orion’s brightest star is Rigel, which shines 40,000 times brighter than our sun, and represents the hunter’s left knee.
-Next brightest is Betelgeuse, which is 100,000 times brighter than our sun, and depicts the top right shoulder of Orion.
+The constellation of Orion’s brightest star is Rigel, which is the night sky’s 7th brightest star and represents the hunter’s left knee.
+Next brightest is Betelgeuse, which is the sky’s 10th brightest star and depicts the top right shoulder of Orion.

 Orion Fighting a Bull